splunk/public-o11y-docs/gdi/get-data-in/application/ruby/distro/get-started.rst

 For more information, see :ref:`splunk-ruby-otel-dist`.

 .. note:: The SignalFx Ruby tracing library is deprecated and will reach End of Support on September 30th, 2023.
-To migrate to the Splunk Distribution of OpenTelemetry Ruby, see :ref:`migrate-signalfx-ruby-agent-to-otel`.
+To migrate to the Splunk Distribution of OpenTelemetry Ruby, see :ref:`migrate-signalfx-ruby-agent-to-otel-distro`.